babylonhealth/ios-playbook/TechnicalDocuments/Proposals/Template_Proposal.md

 ## Impact on existing codebase

 // This section should explain, assuming this proposal is accepted, how much effort it would require for it to be implemented in our codebase.
 Other concerns should be raised, if it's a significant deviation from our stack.

 ## Alternatives considered

 // This section describes what other approaches were considered and why this one was chosen.

 ---
+* [ ] I will send a meeting invitation, using this [template](Template_Proposal_Meeting_Invitation.MD), scheduled for 2 weeks after this proposal is made, so an agreement can be reached.
 * [ ] **By creating this proposal, I understand that it might not be accepted**.
 I also agree that, if it's accepted, depending on its complexity, I might be requested to give a workshop to the rest of the team. 🚀